IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 ##### Example of poor practice:

-The Commission's submission on the National Action Plan to Address Family and Sexual Violence reinforces the stereotypes that men are violent and women are victims^[Human Rights Commission Submission to Hon Marama Davidson, Minister for Family and Sexual Violence, on a National Action Plan and Strategy to Address Family and Sexual Violence in Aotearoa New Zealand]:
+The Commission's submission on the National Action Plan to Address Family and Sexual Violence reinforces the stereotypes that men are violent and women are victims^\[13]:

 > In this time there were 125 deaths due to IPV -- 76 percent of offenders were men and 70 percent of victims were women.